ArsenyAtman/MyGameSystem/README.md

 The main goal of this projet is to develop simple and universal systems for creating different games.
 All systems must be universal, reusable, convenient for the end-user, and support the Unreal Engine networking system.

-Below is a list of all systems, that are ready at the moment (03 Jul 2022):
+Below is a list of all systems, that are ready at the moment (20 Aug 2022):
 - Action system
 - Condition system
 - Dialog system
-- Input system
 - Interaction system
 - Quest system
 - Stats system
 - Advanced object
+- Inventory system

 Systems, that are in a process of development/reworking:
-- Inventory system
 - Save-load system

 Checkout the Releases page of this repository, if you are interested in a short playable demo.